gabrieletiboni/paintnet/README.md

-# PaintNet: 3D Learning of Pose Paths Generators for Robotic Spray Painting
+# PaintNet: Unstructured Multi-Path Learning from 3D Point Clouds for Robotic Spray Painting
 ##### Gabriele Tiboni, Raffaello Camoriano, Tatiana Tommasi.

 This repository contains the code for the preprint [paper](https://arxiv.org/abs/2211.06930): "PaintNet: 3D Learning of Pose Paths Generators for Robotic Spray Painting".

-*Abstract:* Optimization and planning methods for tasks involving 3D objects often rely on prior knowledge and ad-hoc heuristics.
-In this work, we target learning-based long-horizon path generation by leveraging recent advances in 3D deep learning.
-We present PaintNet, the first dataset for learning robotic spray painting of free-form 3D objects.
-PaintNet includes more than 800 object meshes and the associated painting strokes collected in a real industrial setting.
-We then introduce a novel 3D deep learning method to tackle this task and operate on unstructured input spaces—point clouds—and mix-structured output spaces—unordered sets of painting strokes.
-Our extensive experimental analysis demonstrates the capabilities of our method to predict smooth output strokes that cover up to 95% of previously unseen object surfaces, with respect to ground-truth paint coverage.
+*Abstract:* Popular industrial robotic problems such as spray painting and welding require (i) conditioning on free-shape 3D objects and (ii) planning of multiple trajectories to solve the task.
+Yet, existing solutions make strong assumptions on the form of input surfaces and the nature of output paths, resulting in limited approaches unable to cope with real-data variability.
+By leveraging on recent advances in 3D deep learning, we introduce a novel framework capable of dealing with arbitrary 3D surfaces, and handling a variable number of unordered output paths (i.e. unstructured).
+Our approach focuses on predicting smaller path segments, which can be later concatenated to reconstruct long-horizon paths.
+We extensively validate the proposed method in the context of robotic spray painting by releasing PaintNet, the first public dataset of expert demonstrations on free-shape 3D objects collected in a real industrial scenario.
+A thorough experimental analysis demonstrates the capabilities of our model to promptly predict smooth output paths that cover up to 95% of the surface of previously unseen object instances.
+Furthermore, we show how models learned from PaintNet capture relevant features which serve as a reliable starting point to improve data and time efficiency when dealing with new object categories.
 [Watch video](https://gabrieletiboni.github.io/paintnet/)

 <img src="https://www.gabrieletiboni.com/assets/spray_paint_task_outline_white.png" style="width: 80%; max-width: 900px; max-height: 320px;" />